-Can You Wash Outdoor Cannabis Buds Before Drying?Updated a day ago
+Can You Wash Outdoor Cannabis Buds Before Drying?Updated 3 months ago

 Yes, outdoor cannabis buds can be washed at harvest to remove contaminants like dirt, insect debris, pollen, and larvae droppings — especially when pests have been a persistent issue during flower.
 A gentle bud wash is a common post-harvest step for outdoor growers who want cleaner, smoother smoke and to reduce the risk of mold during drying.